dfinity/interface-spec/spec/index.md

 ```

-#### Calls to stopped/stopping/frozen canisters are rejected
+#### Calls to stopped/stopping canisters are rejected

-A call to a canister which is stopping, stopped, or frozen is automatically rejected.
+A call to a canister which is stopping, or stopped is automatically rejected.

 Conditions